Splash Works

 Splash Works is a 20 acre water park located within the park boundaries of Canada's Wonderland in Vaughan, Ontario, Canada.
 Entry is free with park admission.
-Splash Works is home to "Whitewater Bay", the largest outdoor wave pool in Canada, and is today home to 16 waterslides.
+Splash Works is home to "Whitewater Bay", the largest outdoor wave pool in Canada, and has 16 waterslides.
 Splash Works operates during the summer months of May through September.

 History

 First expansion: 1992

 The water park opened in 1992 with 4 ha and it cost the company $6 million CAD.
 It opened with four combo water slides: Body Blast, Whirl Winds, Pipeline and Drop Zone (later renamed Wipeout).
 It also included a lazy river and a kids area, Scooby Splash Islands, with some kiddie slides and a wading pool.
 Of these slide towers, Whirlwinds is the only waterslide from Splash Works' opening year to still be operational.

 Second expansion: 1996

 The Black Hole, a water slide at Splash Works, was opened in 1996.

 The year 1996 was the single largest expansion of the water park since its opening in 1992.
 It saw Splash Works expand to 8.1 ha through an expansion south of the Mighty Canadian Minebuster, so much so, some of the track had to be reconfigured so a bridge could be built over it.
 It essentially created a south side to the water park.
 The 1996 expansion saw the creation of White Water Bay, which is still the largest outdoor wavepool in Canada, along with the Black Hole enclosed tube slide complex and Pump House, an interactive spray ground.